The Sleeping Girl of Turville: Later life and legacy

 In 1886, Ellen married Mark Blackall in nearby Fawley.
 In the censuses of 1891 and 1901, the pair are listed as living in Barkham and Caversham, respectively.
 They had five children: Ann (b.
 1888), Elizabeth or Mable (b.
 1889), Gladys (b.
 1890), Sydney (b.
 1896) and Gertrude (b.
 1898).
 Ellen and Mark appear in the 1911 census together with Sydney and Gertrude, all living in Lower Caversham.
-The census also records that they had six children of which one had died.
+The census also records that they had six children, one of which had died.

 The case of Ellen Sadler has remained a part of local folklore, spawning tales of witchcraft and rumours of royal attention in Turville.
 The Sadler family home became known as "Sleepy Cottage", and was used for filming of the BBC situation comedy The Vicar of Dibley.
 No clear cause has ever been ascribed for Ellen's condition; modern diagnoses might include narcolepsy, or deliberate drugging, and the possibility that it was a hoax cannot be discounted.
-An embellished account of the story can be found in the 1973 collection, Witchcraft in the Thames Valley by Tony Barham.
+An embellished account of the story can be found in the 1973 collection Witchcraft in the Thames Valley by Tony Barham.